-English rock band McFly is back with a one-off London O2 Arena show on 20 November, a new album and a UK tour in 2020.
+After performing a one-off London O2 Arena show on 20 November 2019, English rock band McFly is coming back a new album and a UK-wide tour in 2021.

 All four original members are onboard and on-stage for the comeback concerts as well, including Tom Fletcher, Danny Jones, Dougie Poynter and Harry Judd.
 Previously, the group enjoyed seven UK No. 1 singles, five top-10 albums, six sold-out tours and 10 million records sold worldwide.